 A licensed professional structural engineer who is a full-time faculty member in the State University System and who has expertise in wind mitigation techniques.
 This appointment shall be made by the Governor.

 The licensed professional structural engineer was added by virtue of CS/SB 1770, which was enacted and became law in 2013.
 This legislation amended the requirements in s.
-627.0628(2)(b), F.S., and enhanced the expertise immediately available to the Commission by increasing the membership to provide for the appointment of an additional member with special qualifications or attributes.
+627.0628(2)(b), F.S., and enhanced the expertise immediately available to the Commission by increasing the membership to provide for the appointment of an additional member with special qualifications and attributes.

 Terms of Members